tooky/kosli-playground/README.md

 ## View a deployment diff

-- Re-edit the file [alpha/code/alpha.rb](alpha/code/alpha.rb) so the return string from the `'/'` route is yet another new string
+- Re-edit the file [alpha/code/alpha.rb](alpha/code/alpha.rb) so the return string from the `'/'` route is a new string
 - Commit (add+commit+push if not editing in GitHub)
 - Wait for the GitHub Action Workflow to complete
 - Refresh the `playground-prod` Environment at https://app.kosli.com